Making RGB Images with Sentinel Data

 13. Run Workspace

 Add an Inspector transformer after the MapzenAWSDEMDownloader, then run the workspace.
-View the output in Visual Preview, you should have a black and white Digital Elevation Model (DEM).
+View the output in Visual Preview, and you should have a black and white Digital Elevation Model (DEM).

 DEM.png